hg-mirrors/pypy_extradoc/blog/draft/2017-10-how-to-make-50x-faster.rst

 In the `actual code`_ there is also a sanity check which asserts that the computed output is the very same as the one returned by ``Creature.run_step``.

-Note that is code is particularly PyPy-friendly, because ``self.data`` is a simple list of floats: thanks to list strategies, it is internally represented as a flat array of C doubles, i.e. very fast and compact.
+Note that is code is particularly PyPy-friendly.
+Thanks to PyPy's `list strategies`_ optimizations, ``self.data`` as a simple list of floats is internally represented as a flat array of C doubles, i.e. very fast and compact.

 .. _`actual code`: https://github.com/antocuni/evolvingcopter/blob/master/ev/creature.py#L100